 I’ve had UTIs in the past before as well, though not often.
 Usually, I don’t let it get to the point of passing blood, but I really wanted to see if the 100% cranberry juice and lots of water thing would work.
 With this COVID-19 pandemic, I really didn’t want to go see a doctor or a healthcare setting or take antibiotics and kill all my good bacteria as well as the bad ones if I can avoid it.
 To see it really working (since I had a comparison) for such a painful and potentially serious health issue makes me so glad that I found your reflexology courses and took them when I did.”

 Get a Free Mini Online Course

-Because of my time constraints as a full time mom, I teach my online programs once a year.
-The next session of Sole Fundamentals is scheduled for the spring, and will most likely begin in April or May.
-However, in the meantime, I do offer a series of free mini lessons on Chinese Reflexology.
-These lessons also cover the Kidney, one of the most vital organ and energy meridian for health and vitality.
+I teach my online programs once a year, so depending on when you read this, it might be up to a year until the next session.
+In the meantime, I do offer a series of free mini lessons on Chinese Reflexology.
+These lessons cover the Kidney, one of the most vital organ and energy meridian for health and vitality.
 The Kidney is also very beneficial for chronic bladder infections because of the TCM relationship between the Kidney and the Bladder.

 You can learn all about this vital reflexology point in my free mini online course.
 If you’re not a subscriber to my newsletter, I invite you to sign up with the form below.
 In addition to the series of free mini lessons on Chinese Reflexology, you’ll also get my monthly newsletter packed with wisdom for your health and vitality, and a free downloadable foot chart.
 Discover more about the connection between your Chinese Reflexology points and your overall health and well-being.